 The final step in our analysis was to compute the atmospheric elemental ratios normalised to their stellar counterparts.
 In this scale, values of the ratios equal to~1 are reflective of a giant planet whose chemical composition matches that of its host star.
 In this sense, normalisation provides a tool to measure the deviation of the planet's composition from the stellar one.
 The results can then be generalised to systems in which the composition of the host star differs from the solar one considered in this work.
 To differentiate between absolute and normalised ratios, we refer to the latter as C/O*, C/N*, N/O*, and S/N*.

-The results of our analysis are plotted for each of the four scenarios in Figures~\ref{fig:ternary1}, \ref{fig:ternary2}, \ref{fig:ternary3}, and \ref{fig:ternary4}, while their trends for each elemental ratios are compared in Figure~\ref{fig:comparison}.
-Qualitatively, the elemental ratios appear to be modestly affected by the chemical structure of the protoplanetary disc at the onset of planet formation.
-Moreover, the joint use of different elemental ratios proves to be the key to accurately characterise the formation of giant planets in terms of: \begin{itemize} \item the accretion history, i.e. whether it was dominated by the gas or the planetesimals, \item the extent of the migration, \item the chemical initial conditions of the protoplanetary disc (only for gas-dominated giant planets). \end{itemize} We will delve into each of these aspects in Sections~\ref{sec:res_accretion}, \ref{sec:res_migration}, and \ref{sec:res_chemistry}.
-Before doing that, however, it is worth discussing some important concepts to have in mind when interpreting the information delivered by Figures~\ref{fig:ternary1}, \ref{fig:ternary2}, \ref{fig:ternary3}, and \ref{fig:ternary4}.
+The results of our analysis are plotted for each of the four scenarios in Figures~\ref{fig:ternary1}, \ref{fig:ternary2}, \ref{fig:ternary3}, and \ref{fig:ternary4}, while their trends for each elemental ratio are compared in Figure~\ref{fig:comparison}.
+The results reveal that the joint use of different elemental ratios proves to be the key to accurately characterise the formation of giant planets in terms of: \begin{itemize} \item the accretion history, i.e., whether it was dominated by the gas or the planetesimals, \item the extent of the migration, \item the chemical initial conditions of the protoplanetary disc (only for gas-dominated giant planets). \end{itemize} We will delve into each of these aspects in Sections~\ref{sec:res_accretion}, \ref{sec:res_migration}, and \ref{sec:res_chemistry}.
+Before doing that, however, it is worth discussing some important concepts to have in mind when interpreting the information in Figures~\ref{fig:ternary1}, \ref{fig:ternary2}, \ref{fig:ternary3}, and \ref{fig:ternary4}.